oscarlevin/pretext-tools/README.md

 - A large collection of snippets for most PreTeXt elements.
 - A front-end for the [PreTeXt-CLI](https://github.com/PreTeXtBook/pretext-cli), with commands available through a menu in the side explorere, the command pallet (Ctrl+Shift+P), and keyboard shortcuts (Ctrl-Alt-B to build, Ctrl-Alt-V to view, etc.).
 - Support for the Live Preview and CodeChat extensions to view output, as well as via the PreTeXt-CLI.
+- Use pandoc to convert almost any file format to PreTeXt.

 ## Usage